ysthakur/CMSC417-Notes/content/MAC Address.md

 - Used locally to get frame from one interface to another physically-connected interface (inside the same network)
 - Used at link layer level
 - Manufacturer buys portion of MAC address space to assure uniqueness
+- Burned in NIC ROM, sometimes can be set in software

 ## MAC Addresses vs IP Addresses